latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Salvation Army assistance programs Placer County and Auburn.
+Salvation Army assistance programs in Placer County and Auburn.

 Emergency financial help and free stuff from Placer County Salvation Army

-Emergency assistance may be available in an effort to serve qualified low income families.
+Emergency assistance may be available in an effort to serve qualified low income families in Placer County.
 The Salvation Army may assist hundreds of clients per month.
-The center can provide tangible assistance, such as free food, clothing, and shelter to those with a verified need.
+The center can provide free tangible items as well, such as free food, clothing, and shelter to those with a verified need.
 The organization does its best to administer several other initiatives for the less fortunate, including Christmas assistance, free toys, gifts, and food during the holiday season.

-Other funds, while very limited, can include rent or energy bill help.
+• Other funds to help pay bills in Placer County, while very limited, can include rent or energy bill help.
 Many of the resources are focused on seniors in Placer County California, those receiving unemployment benefits and/or individuals with disabilities.

-Holiday and Christmas Assistance Programs are provided free of charge to all eligible customers, with a focus on children, infants, and teenagers from low income families.
+Holiday and Christmas Assistance Programs are available during the season, with a focus on children, infants, and teenagers from low income families.
 Parents will be able to choose gifts for each child, so they can select or request only what they need.
 Most of the aid is offered from the Angel Tree or Adopt a Family programs.

-Disaster programs are offered from Salvation Army resources.
+Disaster relief programs are offered from Salvation Army resources.
 Staff and volunteers are often the first to respond.
 Programs include an Emergency Canteen and access to teams of highly trained volunteers.
-The agency can link residents in Placer County California with information regarding the Army's mission and services.
 They also work to improve the community during times of crisis.

 Salvation Army services for self-sufficiency

-Senior Centers provide numerous opportunities for older persons, the elderly, and homebound.
+Salvation Army Senior Centers provide numerous opportunities for older persons and homebound.
 A focus is on stabilizing them.
 Activities can help them stay active, engaged and involved in their community.
-The Salvation Army centers are open to individuals over 55 years of age and their spouses, from all walks of life in the county.
-The Auburn centers serves breakfast, hot lunches and snacks daily.
+The Salvation Army centers are open to individuals over 55 years of age and their spouses.
+The Auburn CA centers serves breakfast, hot lunches and snacks daily to seniors.
 They also oversee a variety of activities each week, such as computer classes, instructional classes, social service referrals, and more.

 Locations to apply at